yohasebe/fzf-alfred-workflow/README.md

 **Change Log**

+- 1.9.2: Show a clear error message in Alfred and the debugger when `fd` or `fzf` cannot be located, instead of silently returning no results
-- 1.9.1: Auto-detect `fd` and `fzf` in common Homebrew paths to fix "no results found" issue on systems with minimal Alfred PATH (issue #10)
+- 1.9.1: Auto-detect `fd` and `fzf` in common Homebrew paths as a safety net for unusual setups (issue #10)
 - 1.9.0: Exclude Pattern(s) setting added to easily exclude common folders (e.g., `node_modules`, `.git`) from search results
 - 1.8.0: Package/bundle handling option added (treat as files by default, optionally as directories); custom package extensions via `package_extensions` environment variable
 - 1.7.1: Environment variable `fd_options_conf` added